IanNoble-Visium/eli-dashboard/README.md

 # ELI Dashboard - TruContext Intelligence Platform

 A comprehensive dashboard application for the ELI demo that visualizes and manages data captured from the IREX system.
-Built with React frontend and Flask backend, integrating with PostgreSQL, Neo4j, and Cloudinary.
+Built with React (Vite) frontend and Node.js serverless functions on Vercel, integrating with PostgreSQL and Neo4j.

 ## 🚀 Quick Start

 ### Prerequisites
 - Node.js 18+ and npm/yarn/pnpm
-- Python 3.11+ and pip
-- Access to PostgreSQL, Neo4j, and Cloudinary databases
+- Access to PostgreSQL and Neo4j databases

 ### Local Development